 - (a) 1 point.
 A Troll has a Defense of 10.
-What is the probability that you will hit it with an attack?
-Answer: The number to beat is 20, meaning that any result of 11 or higher on the die will succeed.
-Therefore, the probability is simply 10/20 = 0.5. - (b) 1 point.
+What is the probability that you will hit it with an attack? - (b) 1 point.
 Suppose you have a greatsword, whose damage is calculated as follows: roll two 6-sided dice and add the results.
-Given that you hit the Troll, how much damage can you expect to deal?
+Given that you hit the Troll, how much damage can you expect to deal? - (c) 1 point.
+How much damage should you expect to deal to the Troll each round?